-- 1. Chipko Movement - 2.
+- I. Write Short Notes on any four of the following. - 1.
+Chipko Movement - 2.
 GNLF - 3.
 JKLF - 4.
 Kamaraj Plan - 5.
 Mandal Commission - 6.
 Operation Blue Star - II.
 "Coalition Government is a liability."
 Substantiate your view - III.
 How should India proceed for a permanent solution to the Kashmir issue? - IV.
 "Maoism is the biggest internal threat to India."
 Comment - V. "Communal politics is a dangerous trend in Kerala."
 Elucidate - VI.
 "Regional parties are hazardous to unity and integrity of the nation."
 Explain your stand. - VII.
 Make an objective analysis of the performance of the former UPA Government. - VIII.
 "Today the ideology of all the political parties seems to be same."
-Critically examine this statement.
+Critically.

-Second Semester: Elective Course
+examine this statement.

-MCJ 2E 05 : Agricultural Journalism
+Third Semester: Elective Course MCJ 3E 05 : Agricultural Journalism

-Meaning, Nature, Scope and Characteristics of agricultural Journalism; Agricultural Movement in India, Media and Green Revolution; Role and Significance of Media in Agrarian Society; Status of Agricultural Journalism in India
+Meaning, Nature, Scope and Characteristics of agricultural Journalism;Agricultural Movement in India,Media and Green Revolution; Role and Significance of Media in Agrarian Society; Status of Agricultural Journalism in India

-Present Status of Production and Economic Condition of Farmers in India, The Present Agricultural Policy of India, Services and Implementation of Agriculture Related Departmental Programs; Agriculture and Indian economy.
+Present Status of Production and Economic Condition of Farmers in India, The Present Agricultural Policy of India , Services and Implementation of Agriculture Related Departmental Programs; Agriculture and Indian economy.

-Agricultural Media Reporting, Features, Interviews Articles, Analytical Stories, Techniques and Terminologies, Agricultural programs on TV Channels: Agricultural training centers - Communication program for farmers, extension training, Krishi mela and exhibition, Ioan mela, agricultural TV channel; Kisan TV, Kisan Vani, Agricultural radio program- Krishi ranga; Print: Down to Earth magazine.
+Agricultural Media Reporting, Features, Interviews Articles, Analytical Stories, Techniques and Terminologies, Agricultural programs on TV Channels: Agricultural training centers - Communication program for farmers, extension training, Krishi mela and exhibition, loan mela, agricultural TV channel; Kisan TV, Kisan Vani, Agricultural radio program- Krishi ranga; Print: Down to Earth magazine.